Nigel Planer

 Nigel George Planer (born 22 February 1953) is a British actor, writer and musician.
-He played Neil in the BBC comedy The Young Ones and Ralph Filthy in Filthy Rich & Catflap.
+His television credits include playing Neil in the sitcom The Young Ones and Ralph Filthy in the sitcom Filthy Rich & Catflap, as well as narrating the children's animated series Grizzly Tales for Gruesome Kids.
 He has appeared in many West End musicals, including original casts of Evita, Chicago, We Will Rock You, Wicked, and Charlie and the Chocolate Factory.
 He has also appeared in Hairspray.
-He won a BRIT award in 1984 and has been nominated for Olivier, TMA, WhatsOnStage and BAFTA awards.
+He won a BRIT award in 1984 and has been nominated for Olivier, TMA, WhatsOnStage, and BAFTA awards.

 Early life

-Planer's father's Hungarian-Romanian family left Germany in 1933 and settled in Mortlake, London.
-He established a company, which pioneered technology in controlled-rate freezers, IVF and stem cell research.
-Nigel has two brothers, and attended King's House School in Richmond and Westminster School in central London, where he wrote a satirical play about the school with fellow pupil Stephen Poliakoff.
+Nigel Planer is the son of Dr George and Lesley Planer and was brought up in Mortlake, London.
+He has two brothers, Geoffrey and Roger (a businessman and a musician).
+His father George (d.
+2016) established a company which pioneered technology in controlled-rate freezers, IVF and stem cell research.
+His mother, Lesley (d.
+2000) was a speech therapist.
+Nigel attended Westminster School in central London, where he wrote a satirical play about the school with fellow pupil Stephen Poliakoff.
 He began a degree course in African and Asian Studies at the University of Sussex, but dropped out to study acting at the London Academy of Music and Dramatic Art.

 Career

 Planer was a founding member of the London Comedy Store and The Comic Strip – pioneers of the alternative comedy movement in the United Kingdom.
 Planer appeared with Peter Richardson as part of the double act "The Outer Limits".
 Planer and Richardson also wrote the That's Life! parody on Not the Nine O'Clock News.
 With Christopher Douglas, he created the spoof actor character "Nicholas Craig", who appears in book, radio, TV and articles as well as live; including, in 2011, in Stewart Lee's At Last!
 The 1981 Show at the Royal Festival Hall, London, and in 2022 in Nicholas Craig's Podcom.
-Planer is also the author of several books, plays, radio plays, and TV scripts as well as a small volume of poetry.
-He was awarded an Honorary Doctor of Arts degree from Edinburgh Napier University in June 2011.
+Planer is also the author of several books, plays, radio plays and TV scripts as well as a small volume of poetry.
+He was awarded an honorary Doctor of Arts degree by Edinburgh Napier University in June 2011.

 Television

 Planer is best known for his role as Neil, the hippie housemate in the BBC comedy The Young Ones, which ran for two series broadcast in 1982 and 1984.
 He has starred in The Comic Strip Presents..., a series of short films broadcast from 1982 onwards, on Channel 4.

 In 2003, Planer played Professor Dumbledore in a Harry Potter parody, Harry Potter and the Secret Chamber Pot of Azerbaijan.
-He appeared on a BBC4 programme in the guise of Nicholas Craig in 2007, in which he was interviewed by Mark Lawson.
+He appeared on a BBC Four programme in the guise of Nicholas Craig in 2007, in which he was interviewed by Mark Lawson.